 In 2014, we have started exploring the skeletal assemblage of the “lost church” of Valeni, with outstanding results We have discovered an early medieval and a Gothic church, but the stratigraphy indicates that there is an even earlier church that we have not yet identified.
-The most surprising result of our 2014 campaign is the presence of what appears to be a migration period, pre-Christian tumulus under the church, as indicated by the burial of a horse associated with several individuals buried in fetal position.
+The most surprising result of our campaigns is the presence of what appears to be a migration period, pre-Christian tumulus under the church, as indicated by the burial of a horse associated with several individuals buried in fetal position.
 These results could also shed light on the Christianizing processes in the region as well as the relation between the various churches and their subsidiaries.
 Through a more thorough study of the cemeteries and their occupants, we will also explore the different processes that led to the penetration of Protestantism in the region and then its subsequent return to Catholicism.
-In 2021, we will continue exploring the medieval cemetery as well as the ossuary of our “lost church”, expanding our excavation beyond the initial walls of the cemetery itself.
+In 2023, we will continue exploring the medieval cemetery as well as the ossuary of our “lost church”, expanding our excavation beyond the initial walls of the cemetery itself.

 Our excavation will deploy a bioarchaeological field approach.
 Within this context, we will concentrate our work on the individuals themselves and their immediate surroundings (i.e. clothing implements, jewelry, coffin and other primary funerary depositions.
 During one session of the excavation, we expect each participant to fully excavate a minimum of two individuals.
 All participants will receive basic training in human anatomy and morphology in order to fully take advantage of the opportunities presented during excavation.